LeidyGil/leidygil.github.io/SQL_English.md

 SELECT * FROM usuarios INNER JOIN datos_contacto ON usuarios.email = datos_contacto.email
 ```
 What does INNER JOIN do?
-INNER JOIN combines records FROM both tables based on a join condition.
+INNER JOIN combines records from both tables based on a join condition.
 Only records with a common key in both tables are included.
 If there is no common key, the records are not included in the final result.

 Exercise
-Join the tables using JOIN (or INNER JOIN) to get all the records FROM both tables.
+Join the tables using JOIN (or INNER JOIN) to get all the records from both tables.
 Look at the tables before doing the exercise and pay special attention to Francisco, who has no notes in the system.
 Francisco does not appear because he has no record in notes associated with the email in usuarios.
 ```sql